 Time for some printspiration!

 The geometric, bold design with a small, psychedelic and italic “THE,” may be one of the most recognised music logotypes of all time.
-The psychedelic feel of the design perfectly sums up the hippie counter culture of the late 60s and everything that the band represented.
+The psychedelic feel of the design perfectly sums up the hippie counterculture of the late 60s and everything that the band represented.

 As the band shifted and evolved, changed their name, and got a new lead vocalist, one thing stayed the same – the logo.
 It has gone on to feature on every Dream Theater release to date.

-The design of this logo makes use of the band’s name perfectly.
+The band logo design makes use of the band’s name perfectly.
 It incorporates the “j” and the “5” in an aesthetically creative way.
 Due to the logos circular design, it suits any album cover, or merchandise it appears on.

-Designed by Turner Duckworth, the Metallica logo got a bit of a face-lift in 2008.
-It is based on the bands original logo design from 1981.
+Designed by Turner Duckworth, the Metallica music logo design got a bit of a face-lift in 2008.
+It is based on the bands’ original logo design from 1981.
 Metallica understands the metal aesthetic, and the logo emotes a sense of music unity among metal fans.
-The bands logo is cherished by fans, and can be found tattooed on serious fans, or scrawled on the side of school books!
+The bands’ logo is cherished by fans, and can be found tattooed on serious fans, or scrawled on the side of school books!

-The Run DMC logo is one of the most prolific logo designs to ever grace the music industry.
+The Run DMC logo is one of the most prolific band logo designs to ever grace the music industry.
 And it continues to adorn the feet and chests of hip hop fans the world over – from t-shirts to sneakers – the brand is everywhere.
 The solid, bold typography and the three part colour scheme makes it timeless.
 Fun fact: it is the only band logo to have ever featured on Adidas sneakers!